MicrosoftDocs/SupportArticles-docs/support/sql/releases/sqlserver-2022/error-cdc-capture-process-insert-duplicate-key.md

 ---
 title: Error when CDC capture process inserts duplicate key in cdc.lsn_time_mapping
-description: Describes an issue where error occurs when Change Data Capture (CDC) capture process tries to insert duplicate key in the cdc.lsn_time_mapping table in SQL Server 2022. ms.date: 02/15/2023 ms.custom: KB5022979
+description: Describes an issue where an error occurs when Change Data Capture (CDC) capture process tries to insert a duplicate key in the cdc.lsn_time_mapping table in SQL Server 2022. ms.date: 02/15/2023 ms.custom: KB5022979
 appliesto: